Andy Ackers

-He previously played for the Swinton Lions in the Championship and Championship 1, for the London Broncos in the Championship, and for the Toronto Wolfpack in the Betfred Championship and the Super League.
+He has previously played for the Swinton Lions in the Championship and Championship 1, the London Broncos in the Championship, and the Toronto Wolfpack in the Championship and the Super League.

 Background

 Ackers was born in Golborne, Wigan, Greater Manchester, England.
-He started playing Rugby League as a 12-year-old for Golborne Parkside, before signing for Hindley.
+He started playing rugby league at the age of 12 for Golborne Parkside before signing for Hindley.

 Playing career

 Early career

-Ackers was recruited as an 18-year-old into the Wigan Warriors Academy.
-He played for the under-18's during the 2012 season, but was released without making a single first team appearance.
-Ackers was then signed by Warrington after a successful trial, and captained their under-19's team in 2013.
+Ackers was recruited into the Wigan Warriors Academy at the age of 18.
+He played for the under-18s during the 2012 season but was released without making a single first-team appearance.
+Ackers then signed with Warrington after a successful trial and captained their under-19s team in 2013.

-Ackers joined Championship side Swinton Lions on loan for the 2014 season before signing a permanent deal with the club a year later.
-He scored 26 tries in 56 games over a two-year period.
+In the 2014 season, Ackers joined Championship side Swinton Lions on loan before signing a permanent deal with the club a year later.
+Over a two-year period, he scored 26 tries in 56 games.

 London Broncos

 Ackers became a full time professional as a 23-year-old at the London Broncos signing for the 2016 and 2017.

 It was announced on 9 May 2016, that Ackers extended his contract to the end of the 2018 season.

 The London Broncos finished 2nd in both 2016 and 2017, thus he played in the Qualifiers Super 8's for a place in Super League.

 Ackers last game for London was an away game against Widnes Vikings in the Qualifiers on 16 September 2017.
 Shortly after, he left the club after the Broncos accepted his request to be released for family reasons.